jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 Both these arguments have good points.
-Although in the latter case, the only reason someone would do this is to run a function that performs side effects, in which case I would argue that the number of functions performing side effects and returning _syncronous_ errors where you don't care about the successful value of the operation is pretty small.
+Although in the latter case, the only reason someone would do this is to run a function that performs side effects, in which case I would argue that the number of functions performing side effects and returning _synchronous_ errors where you don't care about the successful value of the operation is pretty small.
 If you have a lot of these, I think you're using `Result` wrong.

 And finally, look what I can do: